OceanGlidersCommunity/Oxygen_SOP/sections/oxygen_dmqc.md

 1. The one delay pair (CTD-temp delay for virtual foil temperature & Optode response delay) with the smallest difference sum is chosen and applied to the whole deployment.
 1. Typically the ‘best’ delays are CTD-temp: 30-100 seconds, optode response : 20-50 seconds.
 1. Included into the optimization are only up-down pairs that were not influenced by obvious bio-fouling.
+1. Oxygen concentration is then calculated using the corrected phase and XXX? temperature following using the XXXX foil coefficients.

 <!--
 ![Example of original Optode oxygen concentrations (red) and GEOMAR processed and calibrated (blue) oxygen concentratins.
 Shown is a up-down pair from a deployment off Angola.
 Solid lines are the up and dashed lines the down data.
 Also shown are calibrated oxygen concentrations from a nearby and contemporaneous CTD cast.](/images/geomar_ox_example.png)